AVEVA/CONNECT-data-services-developer-docs/content/api-reference/api-console.md

 The API Console provides a graphical interface for using the REST API.
 When using the API Console, you select a GET, POST, PUT, DELETE, or PATCH action, select the objects for the action, and execute.

-To use the API Console, follow these steps:
+To use the API Console:

 1. In the left pane, select **Developer Tools** > **API Console**.